Templates for following up and fixing interview mistakes

 Our discussion during the interview got me thinking about [some specific challenge/problem] and [how it can be addressed].
 I learned a lot about it through [some related industry projects/data/new information] and I’d love to apply my knowledge where it matters.

-My exposure during my previous role with respect to [a specific achievement related to the job] has me equipped with the right tools to help your company win.
+My exposure during my previous role with respect to [a specific achievement related to the job] has equipped me with the right tools to help your company win.

 If you have any questions or would like to know more about my stance on [upcoming challenges for the company], feel free to contact me.
 I have attached the details regarding [any new information as mentioned above].
 I’m looking forward to hearing from you.